-ABOUT THIS SUMMARY
+ABOUT THIS PREVIEW

-IRENA publication "Innovation landscape for a renewable future: Solutions to integrate variable renewables" brings together key insights on emerging innovations that facilitate a higher share of variable renewable energy (VRE) in the in the power sector.
+The forthcoming IRENA publication "Innovation landscape for a renewable future: Solutions to integrate variable power sources" brings together key insights on emerging innovations that facilitate a higher share of variable renewable energy (VRE) in the in the power sector.
 In practice, solutions for the integration of VRE result from the synergies between different innovations across different dimensions.
 The report analyses the most important innovations and builds links between them - resulting in practical solutions for the integration of VRE in different settings.

-This summary for policy makers outlines the findings of the report, which focuses on the flexibility of the power system as the main enabler of renewables integration.
-The summary outlines the thirty innovations in enabling technologies, market design, business models and system operation identified in the study, which are transforming power sectors with VRE at their core.
+This preview for policy makers summarises the findings of the report, which focuses on the flexibility of the power system as the main enabler of renewables integration.
+The preview outlines the thirty innovations in enabling technologies, market design, business models and system operation identified in the study, which are transforming power sectors with VRE at their core.
 This document also introduces the resulting solutions for VRE integration, followed by a cost-benefit analysis.
 An eight-step innovation plan for achieving a renewables-powered future summarises the main recommendations for policy makers.

-The transformation of the power sector requires innovation across the whole sector nnovation is the engine powering the global energy transformation.
+nnovation is the engine powering the global energy transformation.
 Moreover, the pace of developing and introducing better, more efficient renewable energy technologies is accelerating around the world.
 Renewables are becoming the go-to option for many countries in their transition towards a secure, cost-effective and environmentally sustainable energy supply.
 They underpin continued socio-economic development with jobs and local value creation, while simultaneously combating climate change and local air pollution.